Particular/docs.particular.net/transports/upgrades/sqlserver-2to3.md

 Note that `multi-instance` mode has been deprecated and is not recommended for new projects.

 #### Multi-instance support and outbox

-Version 3 does not support outbox in `multi-instance` mode.
+Version 3 does not support the outbox in `multi-instance` mode.

 ### Circuit breaker

 The method `PauseAfterReceiveFailure(TimeSpan)` is no longer supported.
 In version 3, the pause value is hard-coded at one second.

 ### Indexes